feathersui/feathersui-starling/documentation/help/markdown/skinning-v1.md

 See the documentation for the [individual Feathers components](index.html#feathers_components) for complete details on how that specific component may be skinned.
 Below, we'll outline skinning idioms that are common to all Feathers components.

+<aside class="warn">The tutorial explains skinning in Feathers 1.3.1 and below.
+For newer versions of Feathers, see [Skinning Feathers 2.0 Components](skinning.html).</aside>

 ## Sub-Component Factories

 Sub-components may be skinned using a *factory*.
 This is a function that is called when a component needs to create one of its sub-components.
 It receives no arguments and returns an instance of the sub-component.
 Below, we see a factory for a `Slider` component's thumb sub-component: